-In this post Google Webmaster Tutorial for Bloggers – Part 4, I’ll talk about how to leverage Google Webmasters to track the performance of your blog.
+In this post Google Webmaster Tutorial for Bloggers – Part 4, I’ll talk about how to track performance on Google Webmaster for your blog.
 Whatever you have done till now is just the initial setup.
-Having done everything as per the last post, you would have already submitted the sitemap to Google Webmaster.
+Having done everything as per the last post, you would have already submitted the sitemap to Google Webmaster and now it’s time to track performance on Google webmaster.
 And by now you should have seen it throw up some numbers to you.
 Not seeing any numbers yet ?
 Well not an issue it takes about 24-48 hrs for Google to actually scan your blog and throw up the statistics.
 So what exactly do these numbers mean ?
 How do you track your blog’s performance on Google Webmaster tools ?
 Continue reading this post on Google Webmaster Tutorial for Bloggers – Part 4 Tracking performance of your blog using Google Webmaster Tools.

 The first thing that you will notice after logging in to Google Webmaster console is the overview section.
 This is like the home view which lists down the highlights of everything.
 The overview tab will show you the performance and coverage graphs for your blog.
 Read below to know more about each section.